SOLD OUT!

-Join the movement to redefine mental health through Ubuntu and Africentric traditions.
-Share your insights, research, and creativity at the 3rd National ACT Now!
-Conference, dedicated to fostering collective healing and cultural resilience.
+Thank you for joining the movement to redefine mental health through Ubuntu and Africentric traditions.
+The 3rd National ACT Now!
+Conference brought together voices from across Canada to share insights, research, and creativity, fostering collective healing and cultural resilience.

 Conference Goal

-To create a learning environment rooted in traditions and holistic practices with the purpose of exchanging knowledge that promotes the Health & Wellbeing of Black Canadians.
+To create a learning environment rooted in traditions and holistic practices, with the purpose of exchanging knowledge that promotes the health and well-being of Black Canadians.

 Conference Theme Enhancement: